chipsalliance/firrtl-spec/spec.md

 Connect statements from a narrower ground type component to a wider ground type component will have its value automatically sign-extended or zero-extended to the larger bit width.
-Connect statements from a wider ground type component to a narrower ground type component will have its value automatically truncated to fit the smaller bit width.
 The behavior of connect statements between two circuit components with aggregate types is defined by the connection algorithm in [@sec:the-connection-algorithm].